 Or you must have agreed that a certain teacher was awful because the entire class thought so, even if you thought you learned a lot from them.

 That is the mentality this kind of propaganda aims to exploit.

 If everyone is dining at Pizza Hut, it must be great, even if you think they could use more sauce.

-If everyone at your high school is going to party, you have to go too, even if you know it may get wild and you would much rather stay away.
+If everyone at your high school is going to a party, you have to go too, even if you know it may get wild and you would much rather stay away.

 Advertisers know that it is human nature to not want to be the one left out.
 They know that if they convince you that everyone else is buying their product or using their service, you will want to ‘jump on the bandwagon’ too.

-And they use this to their advantage.
+They use it to their advantage.

 Let’s look at an example of this: